Mikael-Coenen/Cybersecurity_Notes/tryhackme_notes/linux_fundamentals_part_three.md

 ## SCP
 - Secure copy
 - Allows you to transfer files between two computers using the SSH protocol to provide both authentication and encryption

+## Web server
+- Ubuntu machines come pre-equipped with Python3
+- Python has a module called HTTPServer which allows you to quickly set up a HTTP web server